The Brutal Truth: Google Ads vs LinkedIn Ads vs Reddit Ads for B2B Startups

 LinkedIn Ads: The Budget Burner

 LinkedIn is the platform every B2B founder wants to work.
-On paper, it makes perfect sense: your buyers are there, you can target by job title, company size, and industry.
-The targeting is precise.
-The audience is professional.
+On paper, it makes sense.
+Your buyers are there.
+You can target by job title, company size, and industry.
 It should be a goldmine.

-It isn't.
+It is not.
 Not a single case study in our database showed positive ROI from LinkedIn ads.
 Zero.
-And these aren't amateurs — these are founders and marketing teams who spent $2,500 to $80,000, often with proper attribution and tracking in place.
+These are not amateurs.
+These are founders and marketing teams who spent $2,500 to $80,000 with proper attribution and tracking.
 The results were uniformly terrible.

-The core problem is a mismatch between how people use LinkedIn and what advertisers want them to do.
-LinkedIn users are there to scroll their feed, engage with posts, and build their professional brand.
-They're not in buying mode.
-When they see an ad, they either scroll past it or — worse — click out of curiosity with no intent to purchase.
+The core problem is a mismatch between how people use LinkedIn and what advertisers want.
+LinkedIn users scroll their feed, engage with posts, and build their professional brand.
+They are not in buying mode.
+When they see an ad, they scroll past or click out of curiosity with no intent to purchase.
 One founder described the leads as “mostly students and researchers who filled out the form for the free resource, not actual decision makers.”

-At $18+ per click, those curiosity clicks add up fast.
-A B2B financing company targeting C-level executives spent $80,000 and got literally zero conversions.
-Another startup spent $13,000 and got exactly three — at $4,333 each.
-The math simply doesn't work for startups that need efficient acquisition.
+At $18+ per click, curiosity clicks add up fast.
+A B2B financing company targeting C-level executives spent $80,000 and got zero conversions.
+Another startup spent $13,000 and got three, at $4,333 each.
+The math does not work for startups that need efficient acquisition.

 Failure Cases: